Denbigh High School, Denbighshire

 Denbigh High School (Ysgol Uwchradd Dinbych) is an English medium secondary school based in Denbigh, North Wales.
-Pupils who attend are between the ages of 11 to 18.
+Pupils who attend are between the ages of 11 and 18.

 Overview

 Denbigh High School is situated on Ruthin Road, Denbigh and had 542 pupils on roll in 2017.
 About 6% of the learners speak Welsh as a first language or to an equivalent standard.
 The school serves Denbigh, St Asaph and surrounding rural areas, including Trefnant, Henllan and Tremeirchion.

 Denbigh High School forms part of the Dyffryn Clwyd Consortium at A level.
 This was a partnership agreement with neighbouring schools, St Brigid's School (in Denbigh), Ysgol Brynhyfryd (in Ruthin), Ysgol Glan Clwyd (in St Asaph), and Denbigh College, to provide transport for students who wish to study subjects from different schools.
 However, in 2018 Ysgol Brynhyfryd and Ysgol Glan Clwyd withdrew from the agreement.
 The Consortium now consists of Denbigh High School, St Brigid's School, Denbigh College and Llysfasi College.

 The school has represented Wales at the F1 in Schools Championship.
 Team Tachyon competed in Texas and Singapore and, in 2019, Team Quantum were travelling to Abu Dhabi to compete in the World Finals.

-Singer/songwriter Kameelion attended the school and left in 2008 after successfully achieving his GCSEs.
+The school is monitored by Estyn, which is the education and training inspectorate for Wales.
+In 2023, after 5 years, the school was removed from the list of schools under special measures due to the improvements made across the teaching and learning targets.